Robbin-Law/Robbin-Law.github.io/anap1525/sad-theory/introduction.md

 ![sdlc-2](files/sdlc-2.jpg)

 ### System Design
+* This is where the physical data modeling is done
+* This is where the ERD (Entity-Relationship-Diagram) is created
 * Design the solution that meets business requirements:
-  * Create a physical model of the system.
+  * Create a physical model of the system
   * User interfaces
   * Internal and external controls
   * Security